Buying Home After Bankruptcy Mortgage Guidelines

 - Being able to handle and cope with adversity is half the battle, you need to be proactive in rectifying your situation

-Alex Carlucci is a veteran seasoned senior loan officer for Gustan Cho Associates At Loan Cabin Inc. Alexander is also a contributing writer for Gustan Cho Associates Commercial And Residential Mortgage Information Center and contributing editor in chief.
-Alex, a career veteran loan officer and accountant and an expert in all fields of accounting, is also in charge of training income analysis for all of our licensed mortgage loan originators, mortgage processors, and mortgage underwriters, as well as support staff.
-Alex Carlucci runs training seminars in income tax analysis as well as qualifying income for self employed borrowers nationwide.
+Alex Carlucci is a veteran seasoned senior loan officer for Gustan Cho Associates.
+Alexander is also a contributing writer for Gustan Cho Associates Commercial And Residential Mortgage Information Center and contributing editor in chief.
+Alex, a career veteran loan officer, and accountant and an expert in all fields of accounting, is also in charge of training income analysis for all of our licensed mortgage loan originators, mortgage processors, and mortgage underwriters, as well as support staff.
+Alex Carlucci runs training seminars in income tax analysis as well as qualifying income for self-employed borrowers nationwide.
 We look forward to upcoming blogs by Mr. Carlucci in the coming days and weeks.
 Stay tuned!!!!!